NgoCongHuan/Map-Pacific-Singapore/README.md

 ## Contact

-For any questions or further information, please contact Ngô Công Huân at ngohuan18112002@gmail.com
+For any questions or further information, please contact me at ngohuan18112002@gmail.com

 ---

 I look forward to discussing this project and my approach with you.
 Thank you for your consideration.

-Ngô Công Huân
+Ngo Cong Huan